 A study conducted by Moses Murandu, who is a lecturer in Wolverhampton University in Africa showed that granulated sugar can help in the healing of serious wounds like bed sores, and even in cases of amputation wounds.

 Other studies have also been conducted in this regard, and although more research is needed before conclusive results are announced, doctors who have prescribed this form of treatment to their patients speak about it very favorably.

 Pros and Cons of Using Sugar for Wound Healing

-Here are the benefits you can gain from using sugar on your wounds.
-The experience may differ from person to benefits, but the benefits are real:
+There are benefits and drawbacks from using sugar on your wounds.
+The experience may differ from person to person, but the benefits are real, so are the disadvantages.